Furby

 Furby is an American electronic robotic toy created by Tiger Electronics - a subsidiary of Hasbro.
-Originally released in October 1998, it resembles a sugar glider-like creature and went through a period of being a "must-have" toy following its holiday season launch.
+Originally released in October 1998, it resembles an owl-like creature and went through a period of being a "must-have" toy following its holiday season launch.
 More than 40 million Furbies were sold during the three years of its original production, with 1.8 million sold in 1998 and 14 million in 1999.
-Its speaking capabilities were translated into 14 languages.
+Overall, its speaking capabilities were translated into 17 various languages.

 Furbies were the first successful attempt to produce and sell a domestically aimed robot.
 A newly purchased Furby, or a Furby that has been reset, starts out speaking entirely "Furbish" - the unique language that all Furbies speak - but is programmed to start speaking English words and phrases in place of Furbish over time.
 This process is intended to resemble the process of learning English.

 Four years after the toy's end of production, Hasbro introduced an updated Furby in 2005 called the Emoto-Tronic Furby.
 This updated Furby has voice recognition and more complex facial movements and was sold until 2007.
 Furby with black and white LCD eyes and a mobile app was released for the holiday season in 2012.
-Another updated Furby with color LCD eyes, known as Furby Connect was released in 2016.
+Another updated Furby with color LCD eyes, known as Furby Connect, was released in 2016.
 The last new generation was released in 2023.